scalableinternetservices/ucsb_website/index.md

 scalable web service.
 Students will do this using some of the AWS building block technologies in order to learn how to tackle scalability and fault-tolerance concerns.
-Projects will be conducted in agile teams of five to seven students, and each team will build their own scalable web site using fundamental web technologies.
+Projects will be conducted in agile teams of five to seven students, and each team will build their own scalable site using fundamental web technologies.
 A team may not be comprised of more than two undergraduate or BS/MS students.

 ## Grading